danielharrell/open-eyes-lect-2017-18/Open.md

 awareness is mine, and known as mine through self-awareness.
 But how can awareness put me inside and outside at once?
-Or carry me from one to the other, as if the two were continuous, yet keep me in one rather than the other, as if the two were discontinuous?
+Or carry me from one to the other, as if the two were continuous; yet keep me in one rather than the other, as if the two were discontinuous?
 How can I be carried outside myself without losing myself, making openness impossible?
 Or kept inside myself without closing myself, again making